-6.1 1A record sheet of the course of the process is to be completed and must include the date and location, the names of the committee members, the names of the applicants, and the committee's decision as given in number 5.2.4.
-2The record sheet is to be signed by the chair of the committee.
+6.1 A record sheet of the course of the process is to be completed and must include the date and location, the names of the committee members, the names of the

-- 6.2.
-The decision of whether the applicant is suited for the programme is made by the committee on the basis of the results as described in number 5.1.4 and number 5.2.4. - 6.3 1Applicants are informed of the outcome of the aptitude assessment process in writing.
-2The notice is signed by the chair of the committee.
-3Letters of denial include information on how to appeal the decision and are signed by the chair of the committee.
-4In the scope of the supervisory obligations detailed in Article 20 para 3 sentence 1 BayHSchG, the University Governing Board will inspect a random sample of 10% of denials; the chair of the committee will provide the University Governing Board with the corresponding number for the process. - 6.4 Admission granted in the scope of the aptitude assessment process for the master's programme Global Change Ecology (M.Sc.), part of the Elite Network of Bavaria (ENB), applies to all following applications to the programme as long as no considerable changes are made to the content and objectives of the programme such that the earlier aptitude assessment process can no longer be considered as demonstrating suitability.
+- applicants, and the committee's decision as given in number 5.2.4.
+The record sheet is to be signed by the chair of the committee. - 6.2.
+The decision of whether the applicant is suited for the programme is made by the committee on the basis of the results as described in number 5.1.4 and number 5.2.4. - 6.3 1The applicants will receive notice of the outcome of the aptitude assessment process.
+2Letters of denial are sent together with a rationale and information on the applicant's right to appeal.
+3In the scope of the supervisory obligations detailed in Article 20 para 3 sentence 1 BayHSchG, the University Governing Board will inspect a random sample of 10% of denials; the chair of the committee will provide the University Governing Board with the corresponding number for the process. - 6.4 Admission granted in the scope of the aptitude assessment process for the master's programme Global Change Ecology (M.Sc.), part of the Elite Network of Bavaria (ENB), applies to all following applications to the programme as long as no considerable changes are made to the content and objectives of the programme such that the earlier aptitude assessment process can no longer be considered as demonstrating suitability.